-This time represents the ideal processing of "all the bytes" in a given set of backup jobs at the maximum tape drive rate (multiplied by the number of drives) without any other configuration constraints of the backup server.
+This time represents the ideal processing of "all the bytes" in a given set of backup jobs at the maximum tape drive rate (multiplied by the number of drives) without any other configuratio constraints of the backup server.
 Clearly, makespan S cannot be smaller than the "ideal" processing time of the backup set.

-Comment: For the backup tool configuration considered in this paper, the third low bound $D_3$ was consistently smaller than $D_2$ , i.e., the value of parameter maxDA = 10 was not imposing the strong constraint and was not limiting the backup tool performance, and therefore the larger of the other two bounds $D_1$ and $D_2$ was defining the lower bound of the makespan.
-This situation could change for a tool configuration with a small number of concurrent disk agents, and in this case, the relationship between $D_1$ and $D_3$ might become critical in a correlation to the solution time.
+Comment: For the backup tool configuratio considered in this paper, the third low bound D_3 was consistently smaller than D_2 , i.e., the value of parameter maxDA=10 was not imposing the strong constraint and was not limiting the backup tool performance, and therefore the larger of the other two bounds D_1 and D_2 was defining the lower bound of the makespan.
+This situation could change for a tool configuration with a small number of concurrent disk agents, and in this case, the relationship between D_1 and D_3 might become critical in a correlation to the solution time.

-The relationship between $D_1$ and $D_2$ are interesting for intuitive understanding of the "complexity" of the backup job scheduling problem.
+The relationship between D_1 and D_2 are interesting for intuitive understanding of the "complexity" of the backup job scheduling problem.

-When $D_1 \ge D_2$ it means that $D_1$ defines the lower bound of the makespan and the ideal processing of all the jobs at the maximum disk drive rate completes earlier than $D_1$ .
+When $D_1 \geq D_2$ it means that D_1 define the lower bound of the makespan and the ideal processing of all the jobs at the maximum disk drive rate completes earlier than D_1 .
 In this case, the duration of the longest job strongly impacts the makespan.
-The difference between $D_1$ and $D_2$ determines the size of the "extra room" for making different job scheduling choices (but many of these choices will not increase the overall makespan).
-Typically, this case means that the solver can quickly find the near-optimal or optimal solution by scheduling the longest job as one of the first jobs, and often the remaining jobs might be scheduled in a flexible way without impacting the schedule makespan.
+The difference between D_1 and D_2 determines the size of the "extra room" for making different job scheduling choices (but many of these choices will not increase the overall makespan).
+Typically, this case means that the solver can quickly fin the near-optimal or optimal solution by scheduling the longest job as one of the firs jobs, and often the remaining jobs might be scheduled in a fl xible way without impacting the schedule makespan.

-When $D_1 \leq D_2$ it means that $D_2$ defines the lower bound of the makespan, and potentially there are many more possible schedules that have different makespan.
-The larger difference between $D_2$ and $D_1$ creates more and more choices for different schedule choices, and the problem becomes much harder to solve.
+When $D_1 \leq D_2$ it means that D_2 define the lower bound of the makespan, and potentially there are many more possible schedules that have different makespan.
+The larger difference between D_2 and D_1 creates more and more choices for different schedule choices, and the problem becomes much harder to solve.

-Let us formally define the relationship between $D_1$ and $D_2$ in the following way:
+Let us formally defin the relationship between D_1 and D_2 in the following way: